HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   )
 }}

-It was also found that only 53.86% of desktop and 51.22% of mobile home pages featured image `alt` attributes.
-Although this might seem low, it is an improvement from [last year](../2019/seo#image-alt-tags) when it was found that only 46.71% of mobile pages used `alt` attributes on all of their images.
-`
+{# TODO(authors, analysts): I don't think the interpretation of these stats was correct, so I edited out anything that I didn't think was accurate.
+Please double check my edit and feel free to expand on it.
+Note that this is incompatible with last year's stat because that was a Lighthouse audit checking that all images have alt attributes, while this data was calculated directly from the markup.
+There's something off if 40+% of pages have perfect alt coverage, but this chart has less than perfect coverage at the 75th percentile.
+Either coverage got much _worse_ this year or they're measuring different things.
+For example Lighthouse may be more lenient about which images should have alt attributes.
+Do you have those audit results based on 2020 data here for better comparison? #}
+We found that the median page contains `alt` attributes on only 51.22% of their images.

 {{ figure_markup(
   image="seo-percentage-of-img-alt-attributes-present.png",
-  alt="Percent of image alt attributes present", caption="Percent of image <code>alt</code> attributes present", description="Bar chart showing the percentage of <code>alt</code> attributes present per percentile (10, 25, 50, 75, and 90).
-It was found that only 53.86% of desktop and 51.22% of mobile home pages featured image <code>alt</code> attributes.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=827771545&format=interactive", sheets_gid="1317352222",
+  alt="Distribution of the percent of images having alt attributes per page", caption="Distribution of the percent of images having `alt` attributes per page.", description="Bar chart showing the percentage of `alt` attributes present per percentile (10, 25, 50, 75, and 90).
+It was found that only 53.86% of desktop and 51.22% of mobile home pages featured image `alt` attributes.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=827771545&format=interactive", sheets_gid="1317352222", sql_file="pages_markup_by_device_and_percentile.sql" ) }}
-  sql_file="pages_markup_by_device_and_percentile.sql"
-  )
-}}

-The median web page features 10% blank `alt` attributes on desktop and 11.11% blank `alt` attributes on mobile.
+The median web page has 10.00% of images with blank `alt` attributes on desktop and 11.11% on mobile.

 {{ figure_markup(
   image="seo-percentage-of-blank-img-alt-attributes.png",
-  alt="Percent of blank image alt attributes", caption="Percent of blank image `alt` attributes", description="Bar chart showing the percent of featured `alt` blank attributes per percentile (10, 25, 50, 75, and 90).
-The median web page features 10% blank `alt` attributes on desktop and 11.11% blank `alt` attributes on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=378651979&format=interactive", sheets_gid="1317352222", sql_file="pages_markup_by_device_and_percentile.sql" )
+  alt="Distribution of the percent of images having blank alt attributes per page.", caption="Distribution of the percent of images having blank `alt` attributes per page.", description="Bar chart showing the percent of featured `alt` blank attributes per percentile (10, 25, 50, 75, and 90).
+The median web page features 10% blank `alt` attributes on desktop and 11.11% blank `alt` attributes on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=378651979&format=interactive", sheets_gid="1317352222", sql_file="pages_markup_by_device_and_percentile.sql" ) }}
-}}

 ### Links

 Modern search engines use hyperlinks between pages for the discovery of new content for indexing and as an indication of authority for ranking.
 The link graph is something that search engines actively police both algorithmically and through manual review.
-Web pages pass link equity through their sites and to other sites through these hyperlinks therefore it is important to ensure that there are a wealth of links throughout any given page.
+Web pages pass link equity through their sites and to other sites through these hyperlinks, therefore it is important to ensure that there is a wealth of links throughout any given page.

 #### Outgoing links

-The median desktop home page features 76 outgoing links while the median mobile home page features 67.
+The median desktop home page includes 76 outgoing links while the median mobile home page has 67.
 Historically, the direction from Google suggested that links be limited to 100 per page.
 While that recommendation is outdated on the modern web, the median page in our dataset adheres to it.

 {{ figure_markup(
   image="seo-outgoing-links.png",
-  caption="Outgoing links",
-  description="Bar chart showing the number of outgoing links per percentile (10, 25, 50, 75, and 90).
-The median desktop home page features 76 outgoing links while the median mobile home page features 67.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=284216213&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql"
+  caption="Distribution of the number of outgoing links per page.", description="Bar chart showing the number of outgoing links per percentile (10, 25, 50, 75, and 90).
+The median desktop home page features 76 outgoing links while the median mobile home page features 67.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=284216213&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql" ) }}

-  )
-}}
+{# TODO(authors): Can you clarify how a link can be both outgoing and internal? #}

-The median desktop page features 61 outgoing internal links while the median mobile page features 54 outgoing internal links.
+The median page has 61 outgoing internal links on desktop and 54 on mobile.
 This is down 12.8% and 10% respectively from [last year's analysis](../2019/seo#linking).
 This suggests that sites are not maximizing the ability to improve the crawlability and link equity flow through their pages in the way they did the year before.

 {{ figure_markup(
   image="seo-outgoing-links-internal.png",
-  caption="Outgoing Links (Internal)",
-  description="Bar chart showing the number of internal outgoing links per percentile (10, 25, 50, 75, and 90).
-The median desktop page features 61 outgoing internal links while the median mobile page features 54 outgoing internal links.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=739265254&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql" )
+  caption="Distribution of the number of outgoing internal links per page.", description="Bar chart showing the number of internal outgoing links per percentile (10, 25, 50, 75, and 90).
+The median desktop page features 61 outgoing internal links while the median mobile page features 54 outgoing internal links.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=739265254&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql" ) }}

-}}
+{# TODO(authors): Add your interpretation of these results.
+What do you hope readers will get out of it?
+If there's not much to say, would anyone miss it if it was dropped?
+Also, please clarify the redundancy of outgoing and external for a non-SEO like myself :) #}
 The median home page is linking to external sites 7 times on desktop and 6 times on mobile.

 {{ figure_markup(
   image="seo-outgoing-links-external.png",
-  caption="Outgoing Links (External)",
-  description="Bar chart showing the number of external outgoing links per percentile (10, 25, 50, 75, and 90).
-The median home page is linking to external sites 7 times on desktop and 6 times on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=391564643&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql" )
+  caption="Distribution of the number of outgoing expernal links per page.", description="Bar chart showing the number of external outgoing links per percentile (10, 25, 50, 75, and 90).
+The median home page is linking to external sites 7 times on desktop and 6 times on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=391564643&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql" ) }}
-}}

-#### Mobile vs. Desktop Links
+#### Mobile versus desktop links

 There is a disparity in the links between mobile and desktop that will negatively impact sites as Google becomes more committed to mobile-only indexing rather than just mobile-first indexing.
 This is illustrated in the 62 links on mobile versus the 68 links on desktop for the median web page.

+{# TODO(authors): What is a text link and how is that different from all the other links we've been talking about?
+At least to a non-SEO these all seem non-descript. #}
 {{ figure_markup(
   image="seo-text-links.png",
-  caption="Text Links",
-  description="Bar chart showing the number of text links per percentile (19, 25, 50, 75, and 90).
+  caption="Distribution of the number of text links per page.", description="Bar chart showing the number of text links per percentile (19, 25, 50, 75, and 90).
 There is a disparity in the links between mobile and desktop (62 links on mobile versus 68 links on desktop).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=1588324966&format=interactive", sheets_gid="775602646",